michaelpetersubc/documentation/README.md

-# Documentation for the vse at aws
+# Documentation

-The documentation given here only works for aws users at the vancouver school of economics.
+A collection of markdown documents.
+Now a private repo.